JohannesMP/com.johannesmp.blog/_posts/2017-02-15-understanding-symbolic-links.md

 <br />
 ## How symlinks are evaluated

 When you create a symbolic link, the only thing it stores is the  ***path/to/source*** you provided.
 Whether a symbolic link represents a file, a directory, or nothing (a path that doesn't exist), is not decided until the exact moment you attempt to access it.
+We can observe that as follows:

 Start with symbolic link **`s_b`** pointing to a directory named **`b`**:
 ![](https://i.imgur.com/S0P2mgk.png)